 New Patient Registration

-The doctors and staff at the Alma Medical Centre in Bournemouth are proud to offer the highest standard of patient-centred healthcare.
+The doctors and staff at the Winton Health Centre in Bournemouth are proud to offer the highest standard of patient-centred healthcare.
 We run many clinics for management of chronic diseases such as asthma and diabetes, and we offer a variety of other medical services including antenatal and postnatal care, minor surgery and childhood vaccinations.

 We offer you the flexibility of consulting with either your registered usual Doctor, or with one of the other practice doctors, so that if you wish to be seen by a male of female doctor, we can usually arrange this.